Catching disease early can make all the difference

-Doctor: And so, the next slide, um, would show us basically again the heart, but now we have all these white areas along the vessel.
+Doctor: And so, the next slide would show us basically again the heart, but now we have all these white areas along the vessel.

 Anchor: Oh, these areas here.

 Doctor: Exactly.
-So, that’s heavy extensive calcification, which indicates that this patient, um, has a high likelihood of having a significant narrowing that can cause symptoms or a heart attack.
-So, that’s that screening examination so we’re looking for that plaque so we can identify that patient and get them (inaudible) first treatment.
+So, that’s heavy extensive calcification, which indicates that this patient has a high likelihood of having a significant narrowing that can cause symptoms or a heart attack.
+So, that’s that screening examination so we’re looking for that plaque so we can identify that patient and get them treatment.

 Anchor: Uh huh, and you’ve caught it, this screening, you’ve seen the indications that treatment is probably necessary.